-- 4.208 In reaching our conclusion, we reviewed Transpower's proposal and relied upon the Verifier's report.
+- 4.189 We reviewed the verifier's report and Transpower's proposal.
 We consider that the Verifier has carried out a robust and extensive review of this expenditure and assessed carried out its review in accordance with the Terms of Reference (which is based on the Capex IM assessment criteria).
-However, we have focussed our review on the proposed expenditure which is 4% (or \$18.2 million) higher than the verified amount adjusted for inflation. - 4.209 Since verification Transpower states that it increased its proposed predictive maintenance opex due to "minor timing, scope, and volume changes" and "higher prices".
+However, we have focussed our review on the proposed expenditure which is 4% (or \$18.2 million) higher than the verified amount adjusted for inflation. - 4.190 Since verification Transpower states that it increased its proposed predictive maintenance opex due to "minor timing, scope, and volume changes" and "higher prices".81

-- 4.210 The step change increase is largely due to higher service provider costs.
-This increase is consistent with Transpower's explanation in its supporting documentation that provider costs have increased by 5% to 10% percent due to "high consumer price index and labour price index rises." - 4.211 We have accepted that service provider costs have increased but sought additional information from Transpower.
-We wanted to test whether the over-estimate in the average intervention cost per unit identified in the preventive maintenance (discussed above) similarly affected the predictive maintenance forecast. - 4.212 Transpower explained that the pricing anomaly causing an overestimate did not apply to the predictive maintenance portfolio.
-It was caused by an input error in the Maximo system and that predictive expenditure is forecasted using a different cost estimation system than the preventive maintenance expenditure, so did not result in same pricing error. - 4.213 We are satisfied with Transpower's explanation for the increase in prices in this expenditure programme.
+- 4.191 The step change increase is largely due to higher service provider costs.
+This increase is consistent with Transpower's explanation in its supporting documentation that provider costs have increased by 5% to 10% percent due to "high consumer price index and labour price index rises." - 4.192 We have accepted that service provider costs have increased but sought additional information from Transpower.
+We wanted to test whether the over-estimate in the average intervention cost per unit identified in the preventive maintenance (discussed above) similarly affected the predictive maintenance forecast.82 - 4.193 Transpower explained that the pricing anomaly causing an overestimate did not apply to the predictive maintenance portfolio.
+It was caused by an input error in the Maximo system and that predictive expenditure is forecasted using a different cost estimation system than the preventive maintenance expenditure, so did not result in same pricing error. - 4.194 We are satisfied with Transpower's explanation for the increase in prices in this expenditure programme.

-4.214 Having considered the Verifier's review, Transpower's proposal and our subsequent enquiries, our view is that the proposed predictive maintenance expenditure of \$428.2 million has been sufficiently justified as prudent and efficient and is consistent with the Part 4 purpose.
+4.195 Having considered the Verifier's review, Transpower's proposal and our subsequent enquiries, our draft view is that the proposed predictive maintenance expenditure of \$428.2 million has been sufficiently justified as prudent and efficient and is consistent with the Part 4 purpose.